Cyclone Guba

-Severe Tropical Cyclone Guba was the most recent tropical cyclone to form in the Port Moresby area of responsibility.
+Severe Tropical Cyclone Guba was a rare, yet deadly, tropical cyclone that formed in TCWC Port Moresby's Area of Responsibility, being the first storm to do so since Cyclone Epi in 2003, and remained the most recent to do so until Cyclone Maila in 2026.
 The storm resulted in 149 fatalities and severe damage across southeastern Papua New Guinea in November 2007.
-The firstly-named cyclone of the 2007–08 Australian region cyclone season, Guba formed on 13 November 2007 close to the island of New Guinea, and reached tropical cyclone intensity the next day by the Tropical Cyclone Warning Centre (TCWC) in Brisbane, with the TCWC in Port Moresby assigning the name Guba.
+The first-named cyclone of the 2007–08 Australian region cyclone season, Guba formed on 13 November 2007 close to the island of New Guinea, and reached tropical cyclone intensity the next day by the Tropical Cyclone Warning Centre (TCWC) in Brisbane, with the TCWC in Port Moresby assigning the name Guba.
 It meandered in the northern Coral Sea for the next week, strengthening to a Category 3 severe tropical cyclone on 16 November.
 It posed a threat to the Australian Cape York Peninsula, but remained offshore, and finally dissipated on 20 November.